-A Professor of psychology at University of California, Davis and director of Emmons Lab.
-His focus is on the science of gratitude and its effects on health and wellbeing.
+A Professor of psychology at University of California, Davis and director of Emmons Lab, where they focus on the science of gratitude and its effects on health and wellbeing.

-He maintains that gratitude consists of two key components: affirmation of goodness, and knowing where it originates.
+He maintains that gratitude consists of two key components: affirmation of goodness, and knowing where it comes from.
 He writes:

 All too quickly that euphoria dissipates when reality comes calling - “What am I going eat and how am I going to handle this?”
 Convenience – gone.
 Care-free dining – adios.
 The joy of family gatherings - replaced with dread and worry.
 Things that took little or no thought - now rivals the logistics of a Mars Rover launch.

 For many of us, this transition can be a difficult time.